Frequently asked questions

 It depends where you are.

-In Hong Kong, in addition to Straight2Bank, all our RMB trade settlement services are available at our Wholesale Banking counters at designated branches.
+In Hong Kong, in addition to Straight2Bank, all our RMB trade settlement services are available at our Business Banking counters at designated branches.
 You can visit our Corporate Express Centre for all RMB services offered on your RMB account.
 To deposit or withdraw RMB cash from your RMB account, you can also visit any of our branches.

 - Can an overseas exporter receiving payments in RMB use those funds freely?show/hide